 Overall, the quality of this facility is considered average to good.
 The mix of space makes the facility somewhat more difficulty to market to potential office users.
 As an alternative, the facility could be marketed to company which needs office space combined with a small-scale warehouse or production facility.
 The facility might also be marketed for medical uses such as physical therapy, which could utilize the multi- purpose room.

-Building 652 - This facility a is covered exterior storage facility.
-It is a engineered premetal structure, including metal roof.
+Building 652 - This facility is a covered exterior storage facility.
+It is a pre- engineered metal structure, including metal roof.
 The facility does not have walls up to a height of approximately eight feet, with goods being secured by a chain link fence.
 The facility includes 14,200 square feet, and was constructed in 2000.

-Overall, this facility is considered to be good condition. in average to However, because it is a somewhat specialized facility, its potential market is florescent drywall walls.
-Flooring includes tile in the main entryway and carpeting in limited to companies/organizations which require covered outside storage.
+Overall, this facility is considered to be in average to good condition.

+However, because it is a somewhat specialized facility, its potential market is limited to companies/organizations which require covered outside storage.

 Building 677 - This facility is a brick office structure, with aabled, standing seam metal roof.
 According to Navy property records, the facility was built in 1988, and contains 10,000 square feet of floor space.
-Interior finishes are typical for an office facility, and include suspended evidence of prior water damage in the ceiling tiles.
+Interior finishes are typical for an office facility, and include suspended ceilings with florescent lights, and drywall walls.
+Flooring includes tile in the main entryway and carpeting in most of the office areas.
+There is evidence of prior water damage in the ceiling tiles.